Sleeping Beauty Castle: Hong Kong Disneyland

 Hong Kong's Sleeping Beauty Castle was a nearly identical copy of the original in California.
 However, the two castles were differentiated through very subtle details.
 Hong Kong Disneyland used a different color scheme compared to that of Disneyland, with more natural white and pink colours for the accents and cornice.
 It also had fewer trees surrounding its castle, which allowed a more open view to accompany the nightly fireworks show.

 The castle closed on January 1, 2018 for a redesign as part of the park's 15th anniversary celebration.
 This redesign is meant to pay tribute to 14 Disney princesses and heroines.
 It has been renamed Castle of Magical Dreams.

-During the 5th Anniversary
+5th Anniversary

 In celebration of Hong Kong Disneyland's fifth anniversary, Celebration in the Air, the castle was transformed into Tinker Bell's Pixie Dusted Castle.
 The castle was decorated with golden pixie dust, which sparkled and shimmered in the sun and was illuminated by night.

-During the 10th Anniversary
+10th Anniversary

 Although no significant decorations were added to Hong Kong Disneyland's Sleeping Beauty Castle for the park's 10th anniversary, the nightly "Disney In The Stars" fireworks show was added with elaborate projection mapping with visuals to complement the display.
 This, however, resulted in the elimination of a few pyrotechnic elements launched from the front of the castle during the show.